-Because Opioids are chemically similar, many abusers will switch to a different Opioid when their primary drug of choice is not available to them.
+Because Opioids are chemically similar in composition, many abusers will switch to a different Opioid when their primary drug of choice is not available to them.
 Most commonly, individuals who become addicted after using prescription Opioids such as Oxycodone will eventually start to use more dangerous and illegal drugs such as Heroin, many of which are even more addictive.
 Eventually, users will become so addicted that their sole motivation is maintaining their habit, ignoring every other aspect of their life in the process.

 Certain Opioids are more addictive than others, although all present some risk.
 Heroin in particular has an extremely high addiction rate, capturing nearly everyone who tries it.
 Morphine is also widely abused for its similar effects.
 Those who have a high tolerance for Opioids are at higher risk of an Opioid addiction.

 Opioid use and addiction causes a number of physical, mental, and behavioral/emotional effects in sufferers.

 Physical effects of Opioid use and addiction include: